Attendance Policy and Procedure

 Need Action Contact Information

-Mental health and wellbeing Parents/carers who have concerns about their child’s mental health and wellbeing can contact the academy’s Designated Safeguarding Lead (DSL). [email protected]
+Mental health and wellbeing Parents/carers who have concerns about their child’s mental health and wellbeing can contact the school’s Designated Safeguarding Lead (DSL). [email protected] or phone 01823 337051 and ask for a DSL.

-Identified special educational needs or disability (SEND) Parents/carers are encouraged to contact the academy’s Special Educational Needs Co-ordinator (SENCO) should they have any concerns about their child.
-Any pupils with SEND should have attendance issues considered as part of their individual support plans or Education Health and Care Plans; attendance should be part of any subsequent reviews. [email protected]
+Identified special educational needs or disability (SEND) Parents/carers are encouraged to contact the academy’s Special Educational Needs Co-ordinator (SENDCo) should they have any concerns about their child with identified SEND.
+Attendance issues should be considered as part of the pupil’s individual support plan or Education Health and Care Plan, and part of any subsequent reviews.
+Phone 01823 337051 and ask for the SENDCo.

-Unidentified SEND Parents/carers who think their child may have unidentified special educational needs are also encouraged to contact the academy’s SENCO.
+Unidentified SEND Parents/carers who think their child may have unidentified special educational needs are also encouraged to contact the academy’s SENDCo.
+Phone 01823 337051 and ask for the SENDCo.

 Urgent health concerns Parents/carers should contact their GP or the NHS Helpline by phoning telephone number 111 for advice if they are concerned about their child’s mental or physical health and wellbeing.
 In case of emergency parents/carers should dial 999.